 Fluency is often played with when it comes to music, and listening to different types can help you get used to moving your tongue quickly to form words and sounds.
 Practice is the key to fluency and learning and music is a great way to practice both.

-When listening to music, it’s critical to pay attention to how the voice ebbs and flows as the words are said.
+When listening to music, it’s critical to pay attention to how the voice ebbs and flows as the words are sung.

 Listening is a great tool, but singing along with confidence is also beneficial.
 You’ll practice speaking at different speeds and improve your fluency.

 Aside from listening to music, you can also listen to English podcasts, write down the new vocabulary you’ve learned, and try using them in creative writing or in speaking to your conversation partner.

 There are free language learning apps to help you; whether the app features grammar study and techniques or a feature where you’re connected to helpful people intent on helping you, the app is out there.
 You just have to find it.

 Below are some important reminders when it comes to English speaking skills.

 Fear: there’s no reason to feel it, even if you aren’t a native English speaker.